CyrusNajmabadi/lang-design/ConstructMethods.md

 // Though it feels like we may have already crossed that because we're in CollectionsMarshal
 // and we already allow things like making an IA that wraps an array that others point at.

+// We could be ok with less efficiency here, esp since you're already async/await.

 Usage:

 ```c#